ZhgChg.Li

 slackTimeZoneOffset: "+08:00" # Review Created Date TimeZone

-slackBotToken: "Slack App Bot User OAuth Token" # Slack Bot Token, send slack message through Slack Bot.
+slackBotToken: "Slack App Bot User OAuth Token" # Slack Bot Token, send Slack message through Slack Bot.

-slackBotTargetChannel: "Target Channel ID" # Slack Bot Token, send slack message through Slack Bot. (recommended, first priority)
+slackBotTargetChannel: "Target Channel ID" # Slack Bot Token, send Slack message through Slack Bot. (recommended, first priority)

-slackInCommingWebHookURL: "" # Slack Incoming WebHook URL, send slack message through Incoming WebHook, not recommended, deprecated.
+slackInCommingWebHookURL: "" # Slack Incoming WebHook URL, send Slack message through Incoming WebHook, not recommended, deprecated.

 • keyFilePath :